ibid/ibid/docs/factoids.rst

 Factoids start out pretty basic, as a way of the bot remembering things, such as::

-   <tumbleweed> tibid: Ibid is an awesome bot framework
+   <Alice> ibid: Ibid is an awesome bot framework
-   <tibid> tumbleweed: One learns a new thing every day
+   <ibid> Alice: One learns a new thing every day

 Now I can ask him about that::

-   <tumbleweed> tibid: what is ibid?
+   <Alice> ibid: what is ibid?
-   <tibid> tumbleweed: Ibid is an awesome bot framework
+   <ibid> Alice: Ibid is an awesome bot framework

 Or even::

-   <tumbleweed> tibid: Ibid
+   <Alice> ibid: Ibid
-   <tibid> tumbleweed: Ibid is an awesome bot framework
+   <ibid> Alice: Ibid is an awesome bot framework

 They can also store multiple values.
 On retrieval, a value is picked at random::

-   <tumbleweed> tibid: Ibid is also my father
+   <Alice> ibid: Ibid is also your father
-   <tibid> tumbleweed: I'll remember that
+   <ibid> Alice: I'll remember that
-   <tumbleweed> tibid: Ibid
+   <Alice> ibid: Ibid
-   <tibid> tumbleweed: ibid is my father
+   <ibid> Alice: ibid is your father
-   <tumbleweed> tibid: Ibid
+   <Alice> ibid: Ibid
-   <tibid> tumbleweed: ibid is an awesome bot framework
+   <ibid> Alice: ibid is an awesome bot framework

 You can request a specific one::

-   <tumbleweed> tibid: Ibid /frame/
+   <Alice> ibid: Ibid /frame/
-   <tibid> tumbleweed: ibid is an awesome bot framework
+   <ibid> Alice: ibid is an awesome bot framework
-   <tumbleweed> tibid: literal ibid
+   <Alice> ibid: literal ibid
-   <tibid> tumbleweed: 1: is an awesome bot framework, 2: is my father
+   <ibid> Alice: 1: is an awesome bot framework, 2: is your father
-   <tumbleweed> tibid: Ibid #2
+   <Alice> ibid: Ibid #2
-   <tibid> tumbleweed: ibid is my father
+   <ibid> Alice: ibid is your father

 Fancy factoids
 --------------